North Iowa Area Community College

-North Iowa Area Community College (NIACC) is a public community college located in Mason City, Iowa.
-NIACC serves the general public and a geographical area covering 11 north-central Iowa counties, including the cities of Mason City, Clear Lake, Osage, Northwood, Hampton, Forest City, Garner, and Charles City.
+North Iowa Area Community College, also called NIACC (/en/) is a public community college located in Mason City, Iowa.
+NIACC serves the general public and a geographical area covering 11 north-central Iowa counties, including the cities of Mason City, Forest City, Charles City, Hampton, and Clear Lake.

+NIACC, the oldest community college in Iowa, holds the distinction of being the first public two-year junior college in the state.
+Other area communities served by the college include Osage, Garner, Northwood, Belmond, Lake Mills, Britt, St. Ansgar, and Greene.

 History

-NIACC began as Mason City Junior College in 1918, becoming the first public two-year college in Iowa.
-The college was located in the high school until 1953, when it moved to the Memorial University Building.
-In 1965, Mason City Junior College transformed into North Iowa Area Community College (Merged Area II) and moved into the former high school in downtown Mason City.
-In 1970, the college moved to its current campus on the east edge of Mason City.
+NIACC began as Mason City Junior College, the idea of which was first proposed at an April 1916 PTA meeting led by Mason City High School Principal F.M.
+Hammitt.
+Mason City Junior College opened September 9, 1918; becoming the first public two-year college in Iowa.
+The college was first located in the old downtown Mason City High School until 1953, when it moved to the former Memorial University Liberal Arts Building at Pennsylvania and 15th Street SE.
+Memorial University was founded in memory of American Civil War veterans.
+It first opened in 1902 and closed shortly after in 1910.

+In 1965, Mason City Junior College was permitted by the Iowa General Assembly to transform into North Iowa Area Community College (Merged Area II).
+In 1970, the college moved to its current campus on the rural east edge of Mason City.
+In 2018, NIACC as in institution celebrated its 100th anniversary.